Business courses are great for gaining knowledge and setting up a career. Choose the right specialisation and program for your future.

-A Diploma of Business consists of 12 subjects, including 5 core units and 7 electives.
+The diploma consists of 12 subjects, including 5 core units and 7 electives.
 Nine specialisations (majors) are potentially available.
 Up to 99 different subjects may be offered by business colleges.

 A Graduate Certificate in Business is a versatile course.
 Usually, the only entry requirements are that you have a bachelor degree (any discipline) OR comparable experience.

 When you study business, you acquire skills and knowledge in the activities that are common to businesses and other enterprises.
-Core subjects in a business degree include accounting, finance, human resource management, management and marketing.
+Core subjects in a degree program include accounting, finance, human resource management, management and marketing.

 Every business needs people who can do activities such as:

 - keep and manage records of expenses, sales, borrowings and assets (accounting)

 - acquire funds from lenders and investors and invest those funds into the business or elsewhere (finance)

 - recruit and pay staff and manage their development and performance (human resource management)

 - supervise and manage employees on a daily basis and allocate tasks (management)

 - price products and services and promote them through advertising and partnerships (marketing).